davebrny/test-lab/readme.md

 ## [settings.ini](https://github.com/davebrny/test-lab/blob/master/settings.ini)

 > if youre changing any of these settings while others labs are running then select "reload all labs" in the options menu so the settings get applied to all of them

-#### labs

-labs 0, 1, 2 and 3 are enabled by default. to enable the others add the number to the `labs` key, separated by a comma

 #### save before